ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 It performs a predefined set of tasks for macOS such as audio processing, handling I/O, functioning as a [Hardware Security Module](https://en.wikipedia.org/wiki/Hardware_security_module) for e.g. Apple KeyChain or 2FA, hardware accelerating media playback, whitelisting kernel extensions, cryptographic operations and **ensuring the operating system you are booting is not tampered with**.
 The T2 chip runs its own firmware called *bridgeOS*, which can be updated when you install a new macOS version. (ever notice the screen flickering? that's the display driver being interrupted and possibly updated.)

-*Edit*: I first mentioned the iPad Pro to be impacted by the T2 vulnerability, but while it could suffer from the same debugging vulnerability, it does not contain a T2 chip.
+*Edit*: I first mentioned the iPad Pro to be impacted by the T2 vulnerability, but while it could suffer from the same vulnerability, it does not contain a T2 chip.

 ### The macOS boot sequence